SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 * (tg(f(x)))' = -f'(x)/cos^2(f(x))
 * (ctg(f(x)))' = -f'(x)/sin^2(f(x))

-Before implementation we should raise two questions.
+Before implementation we should raise a couple of questions.
 The first is: in some formulas we use f(x) as a node for a tree.
 Should we copy the tree of f(x) or we can use the same tree?
 And the second is: which representation should we choose for unary minus operator?

 The answer to the first question follows from the logic of destroying tree: we cannot use links to source tree in derivative tree, because if we try to destroy both trees, we'll get a double free error, trying to destroy source tree twice.
 It means, that source tree should be copied before calculating a derivative and interface of ast.h should be extended by the following function: include/ast.h: